tylerdr/sprinter-website/src/pages/index.md

     bulletPointTwoBody: Great software is useless unless somebody can use it.
 That's why we start with the user before designing any sort of product.
 FirstCallToAction:
-  firstLine: Explore the world of modern tech & discover the endless possibilities
+  firstLine: "The Right Software.
+Built for Real People.
+Explore the Possibilities
-    it has to offer.
+    Today. "
   secondLine: ""
   statistic: ""
 SecondCallToAction: